ROZALIYA0206/whitepaper/technical.md

 The Proof-of-Authority model provides one of the highest levels of security, as an attacker with unwanted connection or hacked authority can not overwhelm the entire network by potentially reverting or disrupting all transactions.
 By initially allowing a trusted set of individuals to validate blocks, we dramatically lower the risk of malicious nodes trying to alter the chain with false information.

+To start the chain, we will assign 20 internal validators to secure the network.
+20 initial validators will be enough to get the chain operating healthy.

 Benefits of the Rublix Consensus Model:

 ```